jordansissel/semicomplete.com/content/blog/instead-of-npm-install-global.md

 I've used a little bit of Node.js for a decade, and this error feels so common!
 The documentation says "Install with `npm install -g ...`" which then fails.

+I call this kind of thing "enshrined misery" because there's this implicit acceptance that this point of confusion and difficulty exists because it must exist.
+Even the upstream [npm documentation makes the same or similar recommendation](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

 Workarounds are offered, for example, to use a node version manager \[screaming intensifies\] or `chown` some directories to be owned by you instead of root.
 They don't feel like good workarounds.
 Ruby has this problem too (bundler, rvm), as does Python (virtualenv, venv, etc).
 It's hardly unique to any particular system.

 I hope we can move forward to a better position for ourselves as developers and for others as developers and users.